This post may include affiliate links. Thank you for your support.

 If you want to mix up the textures, serve this tender and juicy steak with some fluffy mashed sweet potatoes instead.

-What are Argentinian side dishes?
+What are some Argentinian side dishes?

 Since chimichurri steak is from Argentinia, it makes sense to serve this dish with some authentic sides.
 Argentenia is known for making foods bursting with flavor.
 Grilled peppers or grilled portabella mushrooms are very popular in this country.
 Stuff the grilled peppers with chorizo to turn that side dish into an entire meal.